Technology

 SSE in the news

+Ofgem said: ‘SSE has since improved its training and call monitoring processes to make sure that its advisors treat customers who are struggling to pay their bills fairly’.

+October: SSE said it will stop automatically rolling customers onto standard tariffs when their fixed deal ends from early next financial year.
+Instead, it will move customers onto an equivalent or cheapest fixed tariff, it said in a letter to the government.

-In September 2015, SSE came joint 51st out of 100 in a Which? survey of best and worst brands for customer service with a customer service score of 74%.
-This meant it was the best performing of the Big Six energy firms.
+September: SSE came 90th out of 100 in a Which? survey of best and worst big brands for customer service, with a customer service score of 70%.

+July: SSE announced it had lost 230,000 customer accounts over the last year, leaving it with 7.7million.
+A ‘highly competitive’ market is behind the change, it said.
+It also lost 210,000 customers the previous year.

 2014